zhangruixue8080/mktcontent/support/sla/cdn-en-v1.md

 	- If the chosen test source itself contains problematic links, this will cause anomalies in the test results; these anomalies should be excluded when calculating the final availability value.

 3. "Monthly Uptime Percentage" is the percentage of HTTP transactions in which the CDN responds to client requests and delivers the requested content without error.
-Monthly Uptime Percentage of the CDN Service is calculated as the number of times the object was delivered sucessfully divided by the total number of requests (after removing erroneous data).
+Monthly Uptime Percentage of the CDN Service is calculated as the number of times the object was delivered successfully divided by the total number of requests (after removing erroneous data).

 4. The following Service Levels and Service Credits are applicable to Customer's use of the CDN Service: